tmaringgele/Optimal-Experiments-for-Partial-Causal-Effect-Identification/symbolic_bounds/docs/for_agents/07_solving_linear_programs.md

 ### Purpose

 Integrates with the autobound package's `causalProblem` interface.
 Useful when you need autobound's features or want to compare methods.
+DAG structure, node domains, and unobserved nodes are automatically extracted from the stored DAG reference.

 ### Mathematical Formulation